-The American journalist and thinker, Peter Beinart, wrote the post on “The Israel Debate in South Africa” for The Daily Beast.
+The American journalist and thinker Peter Beinart wrote about “The Israel Debate in South Africa” for The Daily Beast.
 This involved visiting South Africa.
-It is unclear how much time he spent learning to meet the locals or to get a deeper sense of the complexities of the country and its struggle history.
+It is unclear how much time he spent learning to meet the locals or get a more profound sense of the country’s complexities and its struggle history.
 He may learn then, for starters, that South Africa is not the United States on steroids.
 The United States is the United States on steroids.
 And he’ll also learn that the affinity of the masses of people to the Palestinian struggle is hardly as mysterious and convoluted as he would suggest.
 These two points are connected.

 Beinart shouldn’t confuse American racism with the Apartheid state.
 The fight against racism in the United States was registered in a vocabulary of civil rights.
 For South Africa, the battle was for the fundamental transformation of a state that was colonial to its core.
 The language of liberation directed the struggle there.
-It was not about the extension of South African citizenship to include the majority; but it was to be a fundamental reordering of what it means to be South African.
+It was not about extending South African citizenship to include the majority, but it was a fundamental reordering of what it means to be South African.
 Until 1994, the South African state operated in the interests of whiteness.
 And Jews, in the main, unquestioningly embraced their whiteness.
-Contrary to the idea posited by Beinart about the sense of national belonging of Jews to South Africa, he should know that we sang the national anthem (on multiple occasions, including at day schools), we supported the whites only rugby and cricket teams, we participated in whites only elections, in white political parties, in prosecuting apartheid laws, in doing apartheid business.
+Contrary to the idea posited by Beinart about the sense of national belonging of Jews to South Africa, he should know that we sang the national anthem (on multiple occasions, including at day schools), we supported the whites-only rugby and cricket teams, we participated in whites-only elections, in white political parties, in prosecuting apartheid laws, in doing apartheid business.

 But this is not why the post-apartheid polity supports the liberation of Palestine.

-Because of course, as Beinart points out, there were many Jews who disavowed apartheid and risked everything in the fight against it.
-He is mistaken though that those same Jews disavowed their Jewishness in favor of a broader identity.
+Because, of course, as Beinart points out, there were many Jews who disavowed apartheid and risked everything in the fight against it.
+He is mistaken, though, that those same Jews disavowed their Jewishness in favor of a broader identity.
 He should know that it is possible to be Jewish and not be a Zionist.
 In other words, the support for Palestinian statehood is not about identity politics.
-Rather, it is ideological; it’s about ideas of freedom and justice.
+Instead, it is ideological about ideas of freedom and justice.